softwareByAndi/useful-programming-resources/projects/css_micro_class_compiler/README.md

 <br>

 ## STEP 2: nested file structures

 - [ ] refactor step 1 to work with nested file structures
   - [python check if file is path or directory -- pythonexamples.org](https://pythonexamples.org/python-check-if-path-is-file-or-directory/)

 <br>
 <br>

-## STEP 3: refactor to use builder files
+## STEP 3: refactor to use builder files & remove redundant code

 - [ ] create an optional `build.json` builder file that can be used to define class parameters
   - [python dictionary -- quickref.me](https://quickref.me/python#dictionary)
   - for example: